Commercial Concrete Floors: 5 Signs of Trouble and What to Do About It

 Spalling is another word for chipping.
 If your floor looks as if it’s deteriorating and flaking on the surface like this, it might be for a number of reasons.
 Most commonly, the culprits are water or chemical damage, or thermal shock, which refers to extreme temperature changes.

 Much like moisture build-up, spalling usually points to a deeper problem.
-A new coat of epoxy concrete floor paint might not be enough to truly fix the issue.
+A new coat of polyurea floor coatings might not be enough to truly fix the issue.
 If spalling is only occurring in specific locations, your contractor may only need to repair and/or replace those target sections of flooring.

 - Warping, Lifting, and Settling